-Heating efficiency for air-source electric heat pumps is indicated by the heating season performance factor (HSPF), which is the total space heating required during the heating season, expressed in Btu, divided by the total electrical energy consumed by the heat pump system during the same season, expressed in watt-hours.
+Heating efficiency for air-source electric heat pumps is indicated by the heating season performance factor (HSPF), which is a measure over an average heating season of the total heat provided to the conditioned space, expressed in Btu, divided by the total electrical energy consumed by the heat pump system, expressed in watt-hours.

-Cooling efficiency is indicated by the seasonal energy efficiency ratio (SEER), which is the total heat removed from the conditioned space during the annual cooling season, expressed in Btu, divided by the total electrical energy consumed by the heat pump during the same season, expressed in watt-hours.
+Cooling efficiency is indicated by the seasonal energy efficiency ratio (SEER), which is a measure over an average cooling season of the total heat removed from the conditioned space, expressed in Btu, divided by the total electrical energy consumed by the heat pump, expressed in watt-hours.

-The SEER rates a heat pump's cooling efficiency.
-In general, the higher the SEER, the higher the cost.
+In general, the higher the HSPF and SEER, the higher the cost of the unit.
 However, the energy savings can return the higher initial investment several times during the heat pump's life.
-A new central heat pump replacing a vintage unit will use much less energy, cutting air-conditioning costs substantially.
+A new central heat pump replacing a vintage unit will use much less energy, substantially reducing air-conditioning and heating costs.